Algebraic group: Lie algebra of an algebraic group

 Similarly to the Lie group–Lie algebra correspondence, to an algebraic group over a field $k$ is associated a Lie algebra over $k$.
-As a vector space the Lie algebra is isomorphic to the tangent space at the identity element.
+As a vector space, the Lie algebra is isomorphic to the tangent space at the identity element.
 The Lie bracket can be constructed from its interpretation as a space of derivations.

 Alternative definitions

-A more sophisticated definition of an algebraic group over a field $k$ is that it is that of a group scheme over $k$ (group schemes can more generally be defined over commutative rings).
+A more sophisticated definition of an algebraic group over a field $k$ is that it is a group scheme over $k$ (group schemes can more generally be defined over commutative rings).

 Yet another definition of the concept is to say that an algebraic group over $k$ is a group object in the category of algebraic varieties over $k$.

 Affine algebraic groups

 An algebraic group is said to be affine if its underlying algebraic variety is an affine variety.
-Among the examples above the additive, multiplicative groups and the general and special linear groups are affine.
-Using the action of an affine algebraic group on its coordinate ring it can be shown that every affine algebraic group is a linear (or matrix group), meaning that it is isomorphic to an algebraic subgroup of the general linear group.
+Among the examples above, the additive, multiplicative, general linear, and special linear groups are affine.
+Using the action of an affine algebraic group on its coordinate ring, it can be shown that every affine algebraic group is a linear (or matrix) group, meaning that it is isomorphic to an algebraic subgroup of the general linear group.

-For example the additive group can be embedded in $\mathrm{GL}_2$ by the morphism $$x \mapsto \left(\begin{matrix} 1 & x \\ 0 & 1 \end{matrix}\right)$$.
+For example, the additive group can be embedded in $\mathrm{GL}_2$ by the morphism $$x \mapsto \left(\begin{matrix} 1 & x \\ 0 & 1 \end{matrix}\right)$$.